 - If you are going to be potty training using a potty seat on top of the toilet, use books, toys, dvds to introduce the toilet.

 - Make sure you have a sturdy stool that your child can confidently step on.
 Make sure he/she can reach it while sitting on the toilet, this makes your child feel more secure.

 - Buy a fun potty seat but make sure it fits sturdy on your toilet.
 Any wiggle or movement can really scare a child that’s already afraid of falling in.

 - Use blue food coloring.
 When your child pees, it will turn green.
 This amazes some children so much, they want to keep peeing in it over and over.

 - Use “targets” such as cheerios.
-This works great for boys but also works for girls too.
+This works great for boys!

 Fear of Public Bathrooms

-So now your toddler is potty trained but he is afraid of using public bathroom.
+So now your toddler is potty trained, but he is afraid of using public bathroom.
 Can you blame him?
-It’s an intimidating place, with lots of unfamiliar faces, noise, and loud flushing noises.
+It’s an intimidating place, with lots of unfamiliar faces, noise, and loud flushing.
 It is very common for children to be afraid of going in public restrooms.
-Not to mention the automatic flush situation, that can be traumatizing if your child is not prepared.
+Not to mention the automatic flush situation, this can be traumatizing if your child is not prepared.

 - Before you go out in public with your potty training toddler, have him/her go in many different bathrooms that are not as scary as public bathrooms i.e. grandparents, relatives, or friends.

 - Have a few “practice runs”, go somewhere for very short periods of time to see if your child is going to be able to hold it.